- Why do we sell so many different 12v water pumps

 A feature of many 12v water pumps is run dry protection.
 This allows the pump to run for a short period of time whilst dry without causing pump damage.
 Make sure you pump has this feature before purchasing.
 Your pump requires water to keep it cool while running which is why they can only be run dry for very short periods or you risk burning the motor out.

-There are a number of reasons for pump burn out and we can trouble shoot with you over the phone to see why your pump may have burnt out.
+There are quite a few reasons your 12v water pump has burnt out and we are happy to trouble shoot with you over the phone to see why this has happened to your pump.
 The most common reasons are:

 - An in-balance of pressure in the system